andybb/HelloBrick/README.md

 The IR sensor should be connected to port 1, and the color sensor should be connected to port 4.

 This is defined in src/no/itera/lego/EV3Helper.java, lines 65, 66, 73, 74, and can be changed.

+## Tips and Tricks

+You can use system.out.println() to print to the display.

+Press `Center + Down` at the same time to stop the current program.

+You can start an uploaded program by `Programs -> "name of program" -> Execute Program`.